 Day One: Eugene

-We arrived in Eugene early in the day and cycled to the Hilton, which, because of its central location, is an ideal place for a couple train-riding bikers to spend the night.
+We arrived in Eugene early in the day and cycled to the Hotel Eugene, which, because of its central location, is an ideal place for a couple train-riding bikers to spend the night.
 From there, your options for exploring Oregon’s third-largest city are many.
 First things first, you can book a charter to tour the wineries in the valley’s southern region.
-We joined forces with Cork & Barrel Wine Tours.
-For $100 per person, they shepherd you around the South Willamette Valley, a quieter stretch of wine country that’s home to less-trafficked but award-winning wineries and tasting rooms.
+We joined forces with Cork & Barrel Wine Tours, a custom tour company that shepherds you around the South Willamette Valley.
+This quieter stretch of wine country is home to less-trafficked but award-winning wineries and tasting rooms.
 A few favorite stops included King Estate Winery, Sarver Winery and Silvan Ridge, but the husband-and-wife team can cater the tour to each group.

 Back in town, we headed to Eugene’s famed and walkable Whiteaker neighborhood, an easy 1-mile ride from our hotel.
 The neighborhood has long been home to Eugene’s artists and activists — and you can tell.
 It’s filled with colorfully and imaginatively painted hostels and co-ops.
 Their residents might seem reclusive — virtually every window is blotted out with bookshelves or tapestries — but those communal homes are also mini performance spaces for public puppet shows, and some boast signs asking you to please feed the chickens.
 So we fed the chickens.